apollographql/router/.changesets/feat_quart_thermos_chord_tack.md

-### Add conditions on custom attributes for spans and a new selector for graphql errors ([Issue #4336](https://github.com/apollographql/router/issues/4336))
+### Support conditions on custom attributes for spans and a new selector for GraphQL errors ([Issue #4336](https://github.com/apollographql/router/issues/4336))

-Example of configuration if you want to conditionally add attributes on a span.
-It's also using the new `on_graphql_error` selector which is set to true if the response body contains graphql errors.
+The router now supports conditionally adding attributes on a span and the new `on_graphql_error` selector that is set to true if the response body contains GraphQL errors.

+An example configuration using `condition` in `attributes` and `on_graphql_error`:

 ```yaml
 telemetry: